MutiatOba/tech221_virtulisation/README.md

 end
 ```

-Head over to Git Bash and type ```vagrant ssh``` (make sure that you are in the correct folder).
+Head over to Git Bash and type ```vagrant ssh``` (make sure that you are in the correct folder where your code is saved).
 Need to make sure app folder is synched to virtual machine.

-Once the VM is running, type ```ls``` to make sure the folders is in virtual machine.
-Then cd to app folder and then ls to see what's inside the app folder.
+Once the VM is running, type ```ls``` to make sure the app folder is in virtual machine.
+Then cd to app folder and then ```ls``` to see what's inside the app folder.